saaad3/css-variable-fonts/README.md

 > The lower-level syntax (`font-variation-settings`) was the first mechanism implemented to test the early implementations of variable font support and is necessary to utilize new or custom axes beyond the five registered ones.
 However, the W3C's intent was for this syntax not to be used when other attributes are available.
 Therefore wherever possible, the appropriate property should be used, with the lower-level syntax of `font-variation-settings` only being used to set values or axes not available otherwise.
 > — _MDN Web Docs_

-When using `font-variation-settings` it is important to note that axis names are case-sensitive (lowercase for registered uppercase for tags of custom variation axes).
-This property takes comma-separated value pairs where each axis is referenced using a 4-letter tag in quotes, and the corresponding value is provided as an integer with no units.
+When using `font-variation-settings` it is important to note that axis names are case-sensitive (lowercase for registered and uppercase for tags of custom variation axes).
+This property takes comma-separated value pairs where each axis is referenced using a 4-letter tag in quotes (single or double), and the corresponding value is provided as an integer with no units.
 With this property, we can set values for all the available variation axes in single line.

 ```css
 body {